Genki-S/ttnt/README.md

 Currently, this program does:

-- Generate code-to-test mapping for a given commit
+- Generate test-to-code mapping for a given commit
 - Given base commit and target commit, output test files you should run

 Limitations: